Kernel Methods in the Deep Ritz framework: Theory and practice: Theoretical background

 \section{Theoretical background}

 Before discussing the application of kernel methods in the deep Ritz approach, we will first review key definitions and notations related to the variational formulation of elliptic PDEs and the Dirichlet principle, followed by an introduction to kernel methods.
+Here, we introduce the problem setting in an abstract and general manner.
+The particular formulation employed in our numerical examples will be given in~\Cref{ex:weak-formulation} and is detailed in~\Cref{sec:numerical-experiments}.